Workout Not Working?

-#7: Exercises for Spot Reduction
+No. 7: Exercises for Spot Reduction

 People who do strengthening and toning exercises in an effort to trim fat from a certain area -- thighs, hips, stomach, or arms -- have the wrong idea.
 Although these exercises can help firm muscles, if the targeted area still carries an extra layer of fat, it won't look much different.
 You can't isolate fat loss to one part of the body.

-Effective Ways to Reshape Your Body
+Best Ways to Reshape Your Body

 Cardiovascular exercise will torch calories, but resistance training is a big part of the equation if you want to burn fat.
 Boosting your muscle mass increases your metabolism, so you burn more calories all the time, even when you're not working out.